Advertisement

 What is it like on the inside?

-This isn't supermini generic.
+This isn't a generic supermini.
 The furniture is all bold geometries and fancy-dress colours.
 A denim blue predominates, bordered by streaks of hi-viz yellow.
-Sounds like an offence against taste and decency, but somehow in most of our eyes it works.
+Sounds like an offence against taste and decency, but somehow it works.
+Really rather well.

 Advertisement - Page continues below

+Compact is the word we'd use.
 In the back there's plenty of headroom, and it doesn't suffer the common EV problem of shortage of foot space under the front seats.
+Even so, tall and big-boned adults will find it a squeeze.
 The boot is short but deep, totalling 361 litres in the EV and 412 in the petrol.

 The stereo is surprisingly smooth and spacious-sounding for a cheap car.